Book Lists

 New Poems of Emily Dickinson

-Although the poetic quality of Dickenson's letters is well known, Schurr draws fully developed poems from them, presenting 498 new poems that he and his associates excavated from her correspondence.
+Although the poetic quality of Dickenson''s letters is well known, Schurr draws fully developed poems from them, presenting 498 new poems that he and his associates excavated from her correspondence.
 Annotation copyright by Book News, Inc., Portland, OR

-The Master Letters of Emily Dickinson
+Acts of Light, Emily Dickinson

-The Master Letters of Emily Dickinson
+Acts of Light, Emily Dickinson

 I'm Nobody!
 Who are You?